Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 1. Create a trace using the `traceXXX` method matching to your use case.
 For incoming taggable traces pass the received Dynatrace tag (if present) to the `traceXXX` method.
 1. Start the trace which in turn invokes and times the given handler function.
-1. For outgoing taggable traces fetch a Dynatrace tag and include it to the message sent out.
+1. For outgoing taggable traces fetch a Dynatrace tag and include it to the message being sent.
-1. Optional mark the traced operation as failed via a call to `error()`
+1. Optionally mark the traced operation as failed via a call to `error()`
 1. End the trace once the operation is done.
 For outgoing traces you may pass a callback to be included in this trace.

 Each tracer offers following methods: